Bartholomew Ledges Wreck: Identity

 It has been suggested that the wreck is that of the ‘Great Levantine’ San Bartolome which was part of the Armada fleet that left Ferrol on 8 October 1597, potentially giving the ledges their name.
 The fleet of 136 ships carrying 9000 troops sailed under Don Martin de Padilla to intercept an English fleet returning home.
-A storm sunk 28 ships around 30 miles off the Lizard on 12 October.
+A storm sank 28 ships around 30 miles off the Lizard on 12 October.

 Some evidence supports this hypothesis; the small wrought iron breech-loading swivel guns found on the wreck are comparable with those found on sixteenth century Spanish wrecks in the Americas, and the lead ingots recovered are similar to those found on other Armada wrecks in British and Irish waters.
 The anchors were also consistent with Iberian construction.
-While archaeological evidence does suggest that the wreck may be of Spanish or Spanish Netherlands origin, no evidence has been found that confirms the wrecks identity as that of San Bartolome.
+While archaeological evidence does suggest that the wreck may be of Spanish or Spanish Netherlands origin, no evidence has been found that confirms the wreck's identity as that of San Bartolome.